What is Recycled Water?

 The Benefits of Recycling Water

-Recycling wastewater can decrease the amount of wastewater discharge of effluents that may damage and pollute the ecosystems of the bodies of water in which it is being discharged to.
+- Decreases the amount of wastewater discharge that may damage and pollute the ecosystems of the bodies of water in which it is being discharged to.

-Treated and processed wastewater can be used for useful purposes such as agricultural and landscape irrigation, industrial processes, and replenishing groundwater sources such as basins.
+- Repurposes water for useful purposes such as agricultural and landscape irrigation, industrial processes and replenishing groundwater sources.

-- Reestablish or create new wetlands which create multiple benefits to local ecosystems and groundwater resources.
+- Reestablish or create new wetlands, which create multiple benefits for local ecosystems and groundwater resources.

 Recycled Water Use in Scotts Valley

-Recycled water in Scotts Valley is typically used for commercial, industrial, institutional, and homeowners associations (HOA) customers.
-We currently do not serve individual single family homes unless they are part of an HOA which shares one or more landscape irrigation meter and qualifies for recycled water service.
+Recycled water in Scotts Valley is typically used for commercial, industrial, institutional and homeowners associations (HOA) customers.
+We currently do not serve individual single-family homes unless they are part of an HOA that shares one or more landscape irrigation meter and qualifies for recycled water service.
 However, single-family homeowners or renters can collect up to 250 gallons of recycled water per day from the Recycle Water Fill Station.

-Prior to receiving recycled water, the site must be approved by Scotts Valley Water District.
-The procedures for approval are slightly different depending on whether the service is a new facility of an existing facility.
+Prior to receiving recycled water, the site must be approved by Scotts Valley Water District (SVWD).
+The procedures for approval are slightly different depending on whether the service will be provided to a new facility or an existing facility.
 The applicant should check for supplementary guidelines or requirements that may be specific to the site.